bugcrowd/templates/submissions/description/cross_site_scripting_xss/cross_site_request_forgery_csrf/application_wide/template.md

 ## Steps to Reproduce

 1. Enable a HTTP interception proxy, such as Burp Suite or OWASP ZAP
-1. Use a browser to sign into the application at: {{URL}}
-1. Navigate to the following URL and submit the form: {{URL}}
-1. Use the HTTP interception proxy to intercept the request triggered by the form
 1. Modify the request with the following CSRF POC code:

 ```HTML
 {{CSRF POC}}
 ```

  and forward the request to the endpoint:

 ```HTTP
 {{request}}
 ```

-1. Navigate to the following URL and observe the action taken by the CSRF POC code was successful: {{URL}}
+1. Navigate to the following URL and observe within the HTTP interception proxy that the action taken by the CSRF POC code was successful: {{URL}}
-1. Repeat the above steps for every form on the application, demonstrating that the lack of CSRF protection is an application-wide issue
+1. Repeat the above steps for every user action on the application, demonstrating that the lack of CSRF protection is an application-wide issue

 ## Proof of Concept (PoC)